-- \\\Outcross CRISPR-injected F0 fish to a wild-type line such as AB. - \\\\Collect and clean embryos at a few hours post-fertilization, and raise at 28.5°C. - \\\\At 1 to 3 days post fertilization, dechorionate 16 embryos per founder and lyse these embryos as described on page 15. - Similarly process a set of 8 wild-type embryos, which will provide a reference curve to distinguish new mutations from wild-type polymorphisms or variation within a single wild-type genotype; this is particularly important when screening strongly mutagenized CRISPR founders, which may produce few to no wild-type offspring. - \\\\Set up HRMA reactions as described on page 17. - \\\\Analyze the samples as shown on page 20. - Put away identified carriers in individual containers.
-Segregate, or sacrifice, F0 fish that are unlikely to carry mutations. - \\\Raise the remaining embryos from identified founders. - Once an ideal lesion is selected (page 22), use the rate of that lesion to calculate the total number of fish required to make a stock of at least 6 F1 carriers.
+- Outcross CRISPR-injected F0 fish to a wild-type line such as AB. - Collect and clean F1 embryos at a few hours post-fertilization, and raise at 28.5°C. - At 1 to 3 days post fertilization, dechorionate 16 embryos per founder and lyse these embryos as described on page 17. - Similarly process a set of 8 wild-type embryos, which will provide a reference curve to distinguish new mutations from wild-type polymorphisms or variation within a single wild-type genotype; this is particularly important when screening strongly mutagenized CRISPR founders, which may produce few to no wild-type offspring. - Set up HRMA reactions as described on page 19. - Analyze the samples as shown on next page. - Put away identified carriers in individual containers.
+Segregate, or sacrifice, F0 fish that are unlikely to carry mutations. - Raise the remaining F1 embryos from identified founders. - Once an ideal lesion is selected (page 24), use the rate of that lesion to calculate the total number of fish required to make a stock of at least 6 F1 carriers.
 For example, if 1/16 embryos shows the desired lesion, then raise at least 96 fish.
-Continue outcrossing the identified founder until you have raised this number of fish. - At least once during the subsequent outcrosses, perform HRMA on 16 embryos to confirm the germline transmission rate for the desired lesion.
+Continue outcrossing the identified founder until you have raised this number of fish.
+With six mutant carriers in the F1 generation there is a 97% chance that at least one carrier of both genders will be recovered, which will allow for incross and preliminary phenotypic characterization.
+Raising a much larger stock is not necessary, because the F1 generation should only be used for preliminary phenotypic analysis and for producing F2 generation stocks. - At least once during the subsequent outcrosses, perform HRMA on 16 embryos to confirm the germline transmission rate for the desired lesion.

-HRMA instructions for F1 screening
+HRMA instructions for screening F1 embryos